 Engage regularly before asking for anything

-User-generated content originated mainly due to the existence of an engaging social media, where users post videos and photos of brands.
+User-generated content originated mainly due to the existence of engaging social media, where users post videos and photos of brands.
 The beauty of user-generated content is that it’s organic and represents a brand without any bias.
 If you want your followers to post content for you, you need to engage with them on a regular basis.

-The more you interact with your audience by using conversational captions, liking posts and responding to comments, the more likely they are to trust you and to support your business.
+The more you interact with your audience by using conversational captions, liking posts and responding to comments, the more likely they are to trust you and support your business.